The Train Kept A-Rollin'

-"Train Kept A-Rollin" (or "The Train Kept A-Rollin") is a song first recorded by American jazz and rhythm and blues musician Tiny Bradshaw in 1951.
+"The Train Kept A-Rollin'(or just "Train Kept A-Rollin') is a song first recorded by American jazz and rhythm and blues musician Tiny Bradshaw in 1951.
 Originally performed in the style of a jump blues, Bradshaw borrowed lyrics from an earlier song and set them to an upbeat shuffle arrangement that inspired other musicians to perform and record it.
-Johnny Burnette and the Rock and Roll Trio made an important contribution in 1956 – they reworked it as a guitar riff-driven song, which features an early use of intentionally distorted guitar in rock music.
+Johnny Burnette and the Rock and Roll Trio made an important contribution in 1956—they reworked it as a guitar riff–driven song, which features an early use of intentionally distorted guitar in rock music.

 In 1965, the Yardbirds popularized the song as an early psychedelic blues rock song, due largely to Jeff Beck's fuzz-toned guitar work.
 Theirs soon became the most copied arrangement with recordings by a variety of musicians.
 After guitarist Jimmy Page joined the group, the Yardbirds recorded an updated version with new lyrics as "Stroll On" for the film Blowup in 1966.
 With a highly charged rhythm section and a dual lead guitar attack by Beck and Page, it is seen as a forerunner to heavy metal music.

 When the Yardbirds broke up in 1968, "Train Kept A-Rollin was adopted as a concert opener by Page's new band, Led Zeppelin, during its early (and again later) touring years.
-The song also became an important part of Aerosmith's early live repertoire and in 1974 they recorded it for their second album.
-Their version is actually a two-part song – the first has a slower, groove-oriented arrangement, while the second uses that of the Yardbirds.
+The song also became an important part of Aerosmith's early live repertoire, and in 1974, they recorded it for their second album.
+Their version is actually a two-part song—the first has a slower, groove-oriented arrangement, while the second uses that of the Yardbirds.
 Aerosmith turned it into a hard rock standard and a staple of classic rock radio; it remains one of their most popular tunes.
 "Train Kept A-Rollin has been performed and recorded by numerous other artists.